Top fashion CEOs fear rising costs from climate change

-PARIS, Dec 3 The chief executives of seven top clothing companies, including Hennes & Mauritz Gap and Adidas, are calling on governments to agree a strong climate change deal, saying they fear global warming will drive up their costs.
+PARIS The chief executives of seven top clothing companies, including Hennes & Mauritz (HMb.ST) Gap (GPS.N) and Adidas (ADSGn.DE), are calling on governments to agree a strong climate change deal, saying they fear global warming will drive up their costs.

 Almost 200 nations are meeting in Paris until Dec.
 11, trying to work out a deal to limit a rise in temperatures blamed on increasing emissions of greenhouse gases.

-"We come together to acknowledge that climate change is harming the world in which we operate," read the joint declaration, also signed by heads of Levi Strauss, Timberland-owner VF Corp, Eileen Fisher and Burton Snowboards.
+"We come together to acknowledge that climate change is harming the world in which we operate," read the joint declaration, also signed by heads of Levi Strauss, Timberland-owner VF Corp (VFC.N), Eileen Fisher and Burton Snowboards.

 "Climate change mitigation and technological innovation are vital to the health and well-being of those who make and use our products, as well as to the future supply of materials needed to make those materials," they added.